TSFitPy-developers/TSFitPy/README.md

 - **ifx should be similar, but Mac is not supported any more**
 - `ifort` to be gone from 2025?
 Please use `ifx` instead

-## gfortran on Mac M-chips

-- Spherical models may result in NaNs when running with gfortran on Mac M-chips.
-[See the solution here](https://github.com/bertrandplez/Turbospectrum_NLTE/issues/17#issuecomment-2506515304)

 ## Multiprocessing usage

 Regarding the multiprocessing usage with Dask